juanluispaz/ts-sql-query/test/README.md

     When Oracle's Instant Client is uncompressed, you will need to drop the quarantine mark over the files.
 To do this, you must execute the command `xattr -d com.apple.quarantine *` inside the uncompressed folder.

-- You need to update the following line of the [scripts/run-all-examples.sh](https://github.com/juanluispaz/ts-sql-query/blob/master/scripts/run-all-examples.sh) with the location of the racle's Instant Client folder:
+- You need to update the following line of the [scripts/run-all-examples.sh](https://github.com/juanluispaz/ts-sql-query/blob/master/scripts/run-all-examples.sh) with the location of the Oracle's Instant Client folder:

     **Before**: `cp -R -X $PWD/../instantclient_19_8/* node_modules/oracledb/build/Release`